 Momentum Maker: Dr. DeRionne Pollard

 Dr. DeRionne P. Pollard is the winner of the Momentum Maker award for her work as President of Montgomery College.
-Dr. Pollard Consistently weighs in on matters related to education equity, particularly as it relates to learners of color.
-For example, she worked with MCPS and the Universities at Shady Grove to create ACES, a program to help prepare high school students for college.
+Dr. Pollard consistently weighs in on matters related to education equity, particularly as it relates to learners of color.
+For example, she worked with MCPS and the Universities at Shady Grove to create ACES, a program that helps prepare high school students for college.
 Furthermore, Dr. Pollard has tasked the college with creating a new posture for community engagement to make the campus more open.
 Dr. Pollard was a member of IMPACT Silver Spring’s Board of Directors from 2011 until mid-2014.